emcarnivore/salon-web-react/README.md

-# Tress Theory - Hair Salon Website
+# Tress Theory - Hair and Beauty Salon Website

-A modern, responsive React website for Tress Theory hair salon.
+A modern, responsive React website for a hair and beauty salon featuring component-scoped CSS architecture with BEM methodology, mobile-first design, and professional UI/UX.

 ## Features
 - Responsive design (mobile-first)